What You Won't Do For Love

 - Phillis Wheatley

 A famous 18th century poem by Wheatley.
-It is read by Sturla in the film.
+It is read by Sturla in the play.

 Hope is the Thing with Feathers